thetrue5142/test/README.md

-# test
+# Web Scrape Test
-Web Scrape Test
+Using FastAPI with Postgre(Neon) scrape news.